Hidden-Role Games: Equilibrium Concepts and Computation: Properties of Hidden-role Equilibria

 \begin{definition} For a given hidden-role game $\Gamma$ in which \pmax is guaranteed a nonnegative value (\ie, $u_i(z) \ge 0$ whenever $i$ is on team \pmax), the {\em price of hidden roles} $\textsf{PoHR}(\Gamma)$ is the ratio between the TME value of $\publicrole(\Gamma)$ and the hidden-role value of $\gsymsplit(\Gamma)$.

 For a given class of hidden-role games $\mc G$, the price of hidden roles $\textsf{PoHR}(\mc G)$ is the supremum of the price of hidden roles across all games $\Gamma \in \mc G$. \end{definition}

+Call a hidden-role game {\em normalized} if the value of $\publicrole(\Gamma)$ is $1$, that is, the \pmax-team can win deterministically if the teams are publicly revealed.
+This assumption is typical in the example games that we consider; for example, it is easy to see that {\em Avalon} satisfies it.

-\begin{restatable}{theorem}{thmpriceofhr} Let $D \in \Delta(\{\pmax, \pmin\}^n)$ be any distribution of teams assignments.
-Let $\mathcal G_{n, D}$ be the class of all hidden-role games with $n$ players and team assignment distribution $D$.
+\begin{theorem} Let $D \in \Delta(\{\pmax, \pmax\}^n)$ be any distribution of teams assignments such that \pmax is always a strict majority.
+Let $\mathcal G_{n, D}$ be the class of all normalized hidden-role games with $n$ players and team assignment distribution $D$.
 Then the price of hidden roles of $\mathcal G_{n, D}$ is exactly the largest probability assigned to any team by $D$, that is,